shaloo/web3-user-personas/docs/personas/index.md

 Web3 user personas respond to distinct engagement hooks as per their behavior, affinities, and tendencies.
 These shape how a new product is received and whether it retains users over time.
 Technical marketers can use these insights to time and tailor product messaging and content for stronger traction.

-### Primary Platforms
+### Communication Channels

-Primary platforms are the channels where a Web3 persona engages.
+This refers to the communication channels where a Web3 persona is most active and reachable.

-These may include domain or interest-specific communities.
-Users and influencers share insights there that shape product design and communication strategy for better reach.
+These often include domain-specific or interest-specific communities where users and the social influencers share insights that can inform product design and communication strategies for greater reach and impact.

-### Tech Affinity
+### Popular Platforms

-Tech Affinity maps the specific Web3 technologies and solutions that resonate with each persona.
-It highlights the tools and features distinct to each user type.
-For example:

-* **For Power Users:** Deliver efficiency, advanced integrations, and technical depth.

-* **For Newcomers:** Focus on guardrails for successful onboarding without overwhelming.
-Use guided onboarding and simplified education that reduces friction.

-Aligning with a persona's tech affinity helps product builders by providing a strategic blueprint for resource allocation, feature prioritization, and user experience (UX) design.
-Essentially, it ensures the product is built on the right infrastructure and offers the right level of complexity for its target user.
+“Popular platforms” refers to the Web3 products, services, and solutions a persona regularly uses or prefers.

+Understanding these choices helps reveal which product features, design patterns, messaging styles, and engagement hooks resonate most with that persona.

 ### How to Target?